jay-joshy/allergyguide/content/tools/resources/oit_calculator_docs.md

 - **Diverse Food Support:** Handle both solid and liquid foods, performing automatic dilution calculations where necessary.
 - **Food Transitioning:** Support transitions from a primary food (Food A) to a secondary food (Food B) at a customizable threshold.
 - **Interactive Protocol Tables:** Fully editable tables for protocol steps, food characteristics, and dilution strategies.
-- **Real-time Validation:** Immediate, color-coded warnings for potential safety or practicality concerns during protocol creation.
+- **Real-time Validation:** Immediate, colour-coded warnings for potential safety or practicality concerns during protocol creation.
 - **Export Options:** ASCII export to clipboard and PDF export of plan for patients.

 **Future Enhancements:**